system-zero/system-zero/README.md

 In any case, and if we won a tiny and so hard to gain wisdom, then at least we should try really really hard to make this a pleasant journey for every single participant of the Now.
-By that desire alone, it is probably enough to attract th the lights of Justice that liberates, even if our convienences will blow up in an infinite number of pieces to the space.
+By that desire alone, it is probably enough to attract the lights of Justice that liberates, even if our convienences will blow up in an infinite number of pieces to the space.
 Then we may feel that we are staring our destination.
 Then it is up to every single existance to walk this last mile